 Bengal polls: ‘TMC has been wiped out in half the elections,’ claims Modi at election rally

-The prime minister accused Chief Minister Mamata Banerjee of instigating people against central security forces.
+The prime minister accused Chief Minister Mamata Banerjee of instigating people against the central security forces.

 Prime Minister Narendra Modi on Monday claimed that the people of West Bengal had decided to vote out the ruling Trinamool Congress, with four phases of polling still remaining in the state.

-“Didi [West Bengal Chief Minister Mamata Banerjee] is getting angrier and anxious by the day,” Modi said, while addressing a rally in Bardhaman district.
+“Didi [West Bengal Chief Minister Mamata Banerjee] is getting angrier and anxious by the day,” Modi said at a rally in Bardhaman district.
 “Do you know why?
 Because the TMC has been wiped out in just half the elections.”

 Drawing a reference from cricket, the prime minister said that the voters in Nandigram had “clean bowled” Banerjee, who had contested the seat against aide-turned-rival Suvendu Adhikari.
 He reiterated the Bharatiya Janata Party’s criticism of Banerjee for promoting her nephew, Abhishek Banerjee.